Zhjiaxing/Zhjiaxing.github.io/_pages/cv.md

 ![Optima IM-EDP](http://Zhjiaxing.github.io/images/Optima_IM_EDP.jpg)
 <center> Optimal IM-EDP pairs.
 More details will be posted in an official release. </center>

-* **Component-based Fragility Assessment for Segmental Tunnel Under Bidirectional Excitations**
-  * A 3D fiber beam model is developed to simulate the seismic response of a staggered segmental tunnel under bidirectional excitations.
-Thereafter, its seismic fragility is evaluated at component and systematic levels using a component-based fragility framework, with incorporating the effect of soil condition and burial depths.
-  * **Used theory:** Probabilistic Seismic Hazard Analysis, Finite Element Method.
-  * **Used simulation tool:**  OpenSees (for Simulation) & Python & Matlab (for Statistical Analysis).

 * **Domain Reduction Method for Seismic Analysis of Deep and Shallow Buried Tunnels**
   * Seismic response of underground structures depends on regional ground motion characteristics and local soil-structure interaction.
 We propose two types of Domain reduction methods (DRM): an open-form and a close-form DRM, to elucidate response characteristics in underground structures subjected to regionally-scaled earthquakes.
   * **Used theory:** Finite Element Method, Finite Difference Method, Domain Reduction Methods.